 How To Store Them: Oats will last for years when stored on your pantry shelf at room temperature.
 Just be sure to keep them in an airtight container to keep out any bugs, dust, or other unwanted contaminants.

 Beans should be an essential item in any health-conscious person's pantry.
-And while the canned version can be loaded with extra sodium and other additives, dried beans have none of that unwanted junk, but all of the fiber and nutrients you need.
-Dried black beans make our list of the 8 Foods You Should Eat Every Day, mainly because they're so full of antioxidant compounds called anthocyanins, which have been shown to improve brain function.
-And whether you favor black beans or kidneys, favas, limas or lentils, you'll be making a good choice since all beans are high in protein and fiber and low in saturated fat and calories.
+And while the canned version can be loaded with extra sodium and other additives, dried beans have none of that unwanted junk yet all of the fiber and nutrients you need.
+Dried black beans are one of the foods you should eat every day mainly because they're so full of antioxidant compounds called anthocyanins, which have been shown to improve brain function.
+And whether you favor black beans or kidneys, favas, limas, or lentils, you'll be making a good choice since all beans are high in protein and fiber and low in saturated fat and calories.